-U.S. officials estimated in 2011 said that Iran has lost \$60 billion in investment in the sector as numerous major firms have either announced pullouts from some of their Iran projects, declined to make further investments, or resold their investments to other companies.
-It is therefore highly unlikely that Iran will attract the \$130 billion - \$145 billion in new investment by 2020 that Iran is estimated to need to keep oil production capacity from falling.72 Observers at key energy fields in Iran say there is little evidence of foreign investment activity and little new development activity sighted, as discussed in Table 5.
+Before the 2010 efforts to reduce Iran's existing oil exports and production, sanctions were intended to reduce Iran's production capacity over the longer term.
+This concept took advantage of the fact that Iran's oil fields are aging and in need of outside technology and investment to maintain, let alone boost, production.
+U.S. officials estimated in 2011 said that Iran had lost \$60 billion in investment in the sector as numerous major firms have announced pullouts from some of their Iran projects, declined to make further investments, or resold their investments to other companies.
+It is unlikely that Iran will be able to attract the \$130 billion-\$145 billion in new investment by 2020 that Iran is estimated to need to keep oil production capacity from falling.72 Observers at key energy fields in Iran say there is little evidence of foreign investment activity and little new development activity sighted at various oil and gas development sites, as discussed in Table 5.
 However, the table also shows that some international firms remain invested in Iran's energy sector.
 Some of them have not been determined to have violated ISA and may still be under investigation by the State Department.
-As discussed above, some firms have been sanctioned, and others have avoided sanctions either through Administration waivers or invocation of the "special rule."
+As discussed above, some firms have avoided sanctions either through Administration waivers or invocation of the "special rule."
+No easing of sanctions on investing in Iran's energy sector is promised in the interim nuclear deal, but there are reports that some international firms have been talking with Iranian energy officials to plan for the possibility that this sanction will be lifted eventually.